Tuesday, 4 June 2013

 "In the experiment a light was flashed, several moments passed, and then drips of apple juice were fed to the monkey.
 Schultz observed the monkey’s neuronal response during the period of time in between the flash of light and the apple juice treat.
 Schultz discovered the dopamine response [occurred] in the monkeys immediately after he flashed the light.
 In this case, the monkeys’ dopaminergic neurons were predicting when the treat would be received."

-That seems pretty standard: ejoyable reward = happy feelings.
-But because dopamine is associated with learning, it quickly fades when the pattern stays the same.
-There's nothing new to learn, that's why.
-"Over time," writes the same author, "this dopamine response decreased.
+That seems pretty self-evident: getting an enjoyable reward = happy feelings.
+But because dopamine is a learning chemical, rewarding us for any new, meaningful habits we adopt, its effects tend to fade after a while, if the pattern stays the same.
+That's our brain telling us that there's nothing new to learn here, anymore.
+Writes Schultz, "Over time, this dopamine response decreased.
 But when the monkeys found apple juice that was not preceded by a flash of light, their dopaminergic neurons were excited again."

 How excited, you ask?

-I don't know about the reader, but this pattern of uncertain rewards reminds me of a certain, small red box that I can see in the top left hand corner of my screen as I write this, and its ever-changing tally of 'notifications'.
-I'm not the only one that's made the connection...
+Strangely, that reminds this writer of a certain, small red box that she can see in the top left hand corner of her screen every time she checks Facebook, and its ever-changing tally of 'notifications'.
+And I'm not the only one that's made the connection:

 "Facebook’s notification system may be synonymous to the randomly occurring apple juice reward," the author of The Cerebral Cortex writes.
 "As Facebook users, we log onto the site to check for notifications.
 Often times, our guesses are just as inaccurate as the monkey’s random predictions for the apple juice reward.
 It is an exciting feeling to check for Facebook notifications, but the gratification from actually receiving a notification is always greatest."

 And this reaction kicks into overdrive when a greater array of learning possibilities are available.
-"It is possible for the dopamine system to keep saying 'more more more', seeking even when we have found the information," writes Susan Weinschenk, Ph.D, a contributor at Psychology Today.
+"It is possible for the dopamine system to keep saying 'more more more', seeking even when we have found the [original] information," writes Susan Weinschenk, Ph.D, a contributor at Psychology Today.
 "Research also shows that the dopamine system doesn’t have satiety built in," she adds.
+Basically, when there's an unlimited supply of new stuff to be learned, it goes kinda crazy - and therefore, by extension, so can we.

 When E.B Boyd of the Fast Company met with the Facebook design team last year, she summed up their current design strategy this way: "Facebook doesn't just want to catalyze interactions.
 It wants to catalyze emotions."
 Boyd went on to describe how, "A sticky note with the word ['serotonin'] scrawled on it is tacked on the wall of a design meeting".
 Design team manager, Julie Zhuo, explained why it was there, "[Serotonin is] our term for those little moments of delight you get on Facebook".
-The vice president of product at Facebook, Chris Cox, added, "It's the science of things you can't reason about, that you just feel."
+According to Chris Cox, the Vice President of Product at Facebook, "It's the science of things you can't reason about, that you just feel."
 Anyone looking for evidence that emotional manipulation is the endgame of Facebook's interface design need look no farther than the designers themselves.

 "It wants you to have the same feelings--the positive ones at least--that you have when you cuddle up to friends and family in person," summarizes Boyd.
 And if the fact that people are having those feelings for an automated interface, rather than for the people themselves, has led to addiction and alienation from real friends & family, then who really cares?
 All that matters is that it sells.